ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Mariscal.rst

 *"During the bootcamp was when I decided that I wanted to be a back-end developer.
 I did not want to do front end, because it's a different kind of programming where you're gluing things together.
 I just didn't find it interesting."*

 Briceida does back-end developing, where she builds and maintains the server-side components of web services.

-**How did she get into computer science?**

-*"In 2016...
-I was working as a security guard... at Jack in the Box.
-During that time, I met my boyfriend, and he was a security guard at that time.
-He was the one that encouraged me to go into tech, because a friend of his told him that, hey, you can just self-study...
-It was very hard for me.
-But he kept pushing me and telling me, "Yeah, I think you can do it.
-You're very smart.
-You can do it.
-You can definitely do it."*